LTKMN/Bed-Cooling-is-Best/README.md

 # THE ADVANTAGES

 - a 10,000 BTU A/C unit like you find at Home Depot is about 1220 watts to run.
-Mine takes about 40 watts (so far untested, will revise with real numbers).
+Mine takes less than 10 watts.
+It's literally a single LED lightbulb level of energy.
 - the A/C unit is incredibly loud and annoying, like running a lawnmower in your bedroom.
-Mine is (insert data here) almost inaudible.
+Mine is completely inaudible (and I'm very sensitive to these things).
 - the A/C unit weighs 71 lbs. and takes up the size of a small fridge.
 They're a pain to move and require a window to vent, so they're limited in where they can be placed in the room.
-Mine is the size of a shoebox and weighs (data here) like, 3 pounds.
+Mine is the size of a shoebox and weighs a mere few pounds.
+The heaviest part is the 4L jug of distilled water.
 - a similar A/C unit is $300-500, mine is roughly the same for now, but I suspect we can design improvements there and if manufactured at scale, immense design gains to be made.
 It's physically much much simpler with few moving parts.
 - as mentioned above, the A/C unit actually does very little for sleep comfort itself.
 So now you have this loud, annoying, energy-sucking thing you're paying on your power bill for and the world is paying on it's nature bill for, for nothing.